Omar-p/learning-notes/aws/aws.md

       => mx record has a priority{smaller is highest} and value
     - value :

-        - it can be just a host, if it just a host no dot on right, it assume to be part of the same zone.
+        - it can be just a host, if it just a host no dot on right, it assumes to be part of the same zone.
             - ex: if value in google.com zone is mail, then it is mail.google.com
-        - if it contain a dot on the right, it is a fully qualified domain name.
+        - if it contains a dot on the right, it is a fully qualified domain name.

             - ex: if value in google.com zone is mail.other.domain.